pulumi/terraform-provider-vsphere/website/docs/d/vapp_container.html.markdown

 * `name` - (Required) The name of the vApp container.
 This can be a name or path.
-* `datacenter_id` - (Required) The [managed object reference
+* `datacenter_id` - (Required) The managed object reference
-  ID][docs-about-morefs] of the datacenter the vApp container is located in.
+  ID of the datacenter the vApp container is located in.

-[docs-about-morefs]: /docs/providers/vsphere/index.html#use-of-managed-object-references-by-the-vsphere-provider

 ## Attribute Reference